 If you become a heavy user of THC-based marijuana, there is a possibility that you may create dependency and withdrawal symptoms which make it harder for you to cope with your anxiety.
 In this case, smoking or taking marijuana for anxiety in the short run, can make it worse in the long run.

 Individuals with Social Anxiety Disorder are the most likely to use THC-based marijuana as medication.

-I always tell my clients to listen to their own bodies and figure out what works for them.
-Just because there isn't evidence doesn't mean it isn't helpful; at the same time, it's important to consider what we know.
 Although there are drawbacks and possible problems to using marijuana to medicate your anxiety, you may see less.
 Some people may have a good relationship with marijuana, which may help them manage their anxiety, especially when integrated into a part of a bigger wellness plan.

 Some of the dangers include: